New South Wales

 Road rules

-There are different exemption road rules depending on the age of the person, how they are travelling (e.g., special purpose car seat), and where they are travelling in the vehicle.
+There are different road rule exemptions depending on the age of the person and how they are travelling in the vehicle.

 Children under 7 years (special purpose car seat)